-- 20.1 All functions of the complaint's procedure must adhere to the requirements of the Data Protection Act, 1998 and the Freedom of Information Act, 2000. - 20.2 Once the complaint issues have been finally resolved the Children's and Adults Complaints Team will upload a copy of the complaints response to the relevant case file on the Children's Services database as a record of the complaint. - 20.3 The Children's and Adults Complaints Team will retain and destroy the complaint file in accordance with Solihull Council's RS19 Management Retention Schedule.
+- 20.1 All functions of the complaints procedure must adhere to the requirements of the Data Protection Act, 1998 and the Freedom of Information Act, 2000. - 20.2 Once the complaint/s have been finally resolved the Business & Quality Team will provide a summary of the complaints made, the outcomes and resolutions at each of its stages, this will then be passed to the relevant Team Manager to be placed on the case file as a record of the complaint. - 20.3 The Business & Quality Team will retain and destroy the complaint file in accordance with SMBC's RS19 Management Retention Schedule.